 Lee LeFever has been a professional explainer for over 10 years.

-He is the founder of Common Craft, an international keynote speaker and author of The Art of Explanation (Wiley, 2012).
+Lee is the co-founder of Common Craft, an international keynote speaker and author of The Art of Explanation (Wiley, 2012).
 He is also credited with inspiring the online "explainer" video industry.
 In his work, he's helped companies such as Google, Intel, LEGO and Ford to explain their products.
 His explainer videos have been viewed over 50 million times and licensed to professionals and organizations in over 50 countries.

 Are you a presenter in meetings or conferences?
 Do people depend on you to help them learn new things?
 Are you an influencer or leader?

 If so, there is a good chance that learning to design clear communication could help you earn more respect, attention and action.

 The potential of clear, understandable communication to make a huge difference is not limited to specific industries and organizations.The possibilities are nearly endless.

 Here are just a few situations where it matters:

 • Presenting research to a group

 Carefully crafted explanations and animated explainer videos will help you make the most of these opportunities.
 Your ability to build support, respect and attention depends on others understanding your ideas.

 There are times where understanding truly matters.
 Don't take these situations lightly.